 I don’t wanna hear his/her crap (and vice versa)I may not be in the mood for any conversation.
 (Because we live in a biased world, it’s another story if he/she is pleasant to our eyes.)
 Preferably, its output should be loud enough to drown out any noise.
 You can listen to music during long journeys and watch videos/movies you can no longer delay watching.
 Eavesdropping is also made easy.
 Win-win, bruh.

 If I’m carrying devices with different receptacles, I have at least one connector (cable) for each.
 I also make sure that they’re capable of data transfer when connected to a computer as some are only good for charging.
-That being said, extra space in my phone or any other storage device I’m bringing is allocated.
+That goes without saying that extra space in my phone (or any other storage device I’m bringing) is allocated.

 In my case it’s usually two but if you’re a gadget whore, you might consider bringing more.
 A charger that can charge multiple devices at the same time is also nifty, but the problem with it is if it gets busted, you’re also done for.
 In relation to the previous item, ideally cables >= chargers so you can use the latter simultaneously.